jessimic/tech-portfolio/docs/about.md

 ## Current Roles

 - Postdoc Fellow at the NSF AI Institute for AI and Fundamental Physics (www.iaifi.org)
+- Representative for Young DUNE (early career) on Spokesperson Advisory Committee
-- Member of IAIFI Community Building Committee
+- Committee member on IAIFI Community Building and Inclusion Committee
-- Member of IAIFI Early Career and Equity Committee
+- Committee member on IAIFI Early Career and Equity Committee
 - Member of DUNE collaboration
 - Member of MicroBooNE collaboration